mweimerskirch/smarty_dsmr_proxy/readme.md

 ## Before you start

+* Ask you energy provider for your decryption key.
+This might take a few days.
+* You need a cable to connect your Raspberry Pi (or whatever else you want to use) to the "P1 port" of your smart meter.
+Those cables are available under different names: "DSMR cable", "P1 cable" or "slimme meter kabel" (which is Dutch for "smart meter cable").
 * You need to install the "cryptography" and "serial" libraries for Python.
 Ubuntu/Debian: ``sudo apt-get install python3-cryptography python3-serial``
-* Ask you energy provider for your decryption key
 * You might need to install "socat" for the examples below.
 Ubuntu/Debian: ``sudo apt-get install socat``

 ## Test if everything works